 When a country joins CITES, its government must pass laws to control or prohibit trade in live or dead specimens and parts or derivatives of them.
 The amount of trade allowed depends on which 'Appendix' (group) the species has been listed in.
-Any member country can put forward a species for listing, or changing to another appendix, but to be adopted, two thirds of the delegates must vote for the proposal.
+Any member country can put forward a species for listing, or changing to another appendix, but for this proposal to be adopted, two thirds of the delegates must vote for it.
 A proposal is usually a scientific report summarising the best available information on the status of the species and the impact of trade on it.
 The Convention cannot control trade between two countries who are not CITES members, but fortunately the number of member countries is slowly increasing year by year.

 There are three appendices:

 trade is totally banned for primarily commercial purposes.

 potentially threatened species for which trade is allowed if there is "no detriment" to the species: quotas (the numbers of individuals traded) may be imposed.